-Our definition of agency legal materials is consistent with our mandate from ACUS.
-In commissioning this Report, ACUS sought advice on possible legislative measures that could improve the public availability of four categories of agency materials, specifically those that (1) "determine the rights or interests of private parties"; (2) "advise the public of the agencies' interpretation of the statutes and rules they administer"; (3) "advise the public prospectively of the manner in which agencies plan to exercise discretionary powers; or (4) "otherwise explain agency actions that affect members of the public."25
+^{23.} Our capacious definition of agency legal materials here is consistent with our mandate from ACUS, which called for us to consider possible legislative improvements to the availability of agency materials that (1) "determine the rights or interests of private parties," (2) "advise the public of the agencies' interpretation of the statutes and rules they administer," (3) "advise the public prospectively of the manner in which agencies plan to exercise discretionary powers," or (4) "otherwise explain agency actions that affect members of the public."
+Disclosure of Agency Legal Materials; Comment Request, 87 Fed.
+Reg.
+30445, 30445 (May 19, 2022).
+Our definition also accords with public comments submitted to ACUS in response to a general request in connection with this project on which this Article is based.
+Electronic Privacy Information Center (EPIC), for example, called on ACUS to "interpret the term as broadly as possible so that the public is aware of agencies' legal decisions and actions," Elec.
+Priv.
+Info.